ryan-cady/p5.riso-demo/README.md

 ### Option B: Run Locally
 1. Clone this repo
-2. Download [p5.riso.js](https://raw.githubusercontent.com/antiboredom/p5.riso/master/lib/p5.riso.js) and place it in each demo folder (or in a shared `lib/` folder and update the paths)
-3. For image demos, add a `data/` folder with a `.jpg` image and update the filename in `sketch.js`
+2. For image demos, add a `data/` folder with a `.jpg` image and update the filename in `sketch.js`
-4. Run a local server (e.g., VS Code Live Server extension)
+3. Run a local server (e.g., VS Code Live Server extension)

 ## Demos